wulffern/aic2026/lectures/l00_diode.md

 Once the electrons are in the conduction band, then they follow the same equations as diffusion of a gas,  [Fick's law of diffusion](https://en.wikipedia.org/wiki/Fick%27s_laws_of_diffusion).
-Any charge concentration difference will give rise to a [diffusion current](https://en.wikipedia.org/wiki/Diffusion_current) given by
+Any charge density concentration difference will give rise to a [diffusion current](https://en.wikipedia.org/wiki/Diffusion_current) given by

 \begin{equation}